SirGnip/ClipDashboard/README.md

 - maybe have a generic "store" button that has different behavior based on some mode/configuration?
     - append new clip to buffer?
     - prepend/append/replace selected clips in buffer with text in system clipboard?
+- clear the status bar x seconds after the event happens.
+This means that if you are retriving the same string over and over, you don't see any change on the status bar "Retrieving 10 chars..." and you don't get a visual indication an event has happened.
+But if the status disappars, it is more visually obvious when something changes.
+    - bonus: made it fade out
+    - bonus: maybe don't remove status messages, but have new status bar entries flash or pulse to show they are new?

 # Bugs